 I’m actually working on trying out every job we have here, once a month.
-So far, I’ve been a conservation tech, guest ambassador, diver and ticket taker.
+Some of my roles so far are conservation tech, guest ambassador, diver and ticket taker.
 I have a long way to go.

 Sunnyvale, California, in what’s now called Silicon Valley.